austenmadden/austenmadden.com/about.md

 ---

 # About
 Appreciate your interest!
-I spend my time at [CoverMyMeds](https://covermymeds.com) working to improve the healthcare experience, primarily developing [Rails](http://rubyonrails.org/) applications.
+I spend my time at [Data-Axle](https://data-axle.com) working with lots of data.
+Previously, I worked at [CoverMyMeds](https://covermymeds.com).
 I enjoy full-stack development, getting to work with all the tools and languages needed to bring a modern application to an end user.

 ## Experience
 You might be looking for just a quick summary of some of the things I'm familiar with.
 Gotcha covered!